onolunose/create_account_page/README.md

-1. Steps to Run the Test Suites in Less Than 2 mins
+1. Steps to Run the Test Suits in Less Than 2 mins

 Create a Fresh Virtual Environment in any of your directories